pburkholder/pburkholder.github.io/source/_posts/2015-12-04-why-chef-vault-and-autoscaling-dont-mix.markdown

  Each step up makes your infrastructure more complicated, but protects your secrets better.
 But even Step 1 is immeasurably better than storing secrets in clear-text, and you shouldn't let the perfect be the enemy of the good.
 Choose an implementation you can realize, then iterate to make it better.

-# What is Chef Inc doing to help? \[N.B: My
+# What is Chef Inc doing to help?

-This is some of what's going on here:
+This is some of what's going on here: \[Again, not official\]

 1. Providing better documentation and guidance
   - This response is a first draft of new knowledge base article, which will incorporate Noah's blog post, with updates